rcereal/ryanvitorr/README.md

 - 👋 Hi, I’m @rcereal
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Dev BackEnd Python
-- 📫 How to reach me ...
+- 📫 How to reach me follow me

 <!---
 rcereal/rcereal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.